Keeping fit off the pitch

 There’s a physical demand on a cricketer’s body that requires the right strengthening and conditioning.
 As a batsman, you are using your whole body to perform a fluid movement.
-Mobility, strength and aerobic fitness make up the repertoire of a batsman, Because of this, you should focusing on each of these in your gym training program.
+Mobility, strength and aerobic fitness make up the repertoire of a batsman.
+You should also consider how your strength as a batsman is affected by your gear, in terms of your pads or the bat you use.
+Because of this, you should focusing on each of these in your gym training program.

 For batting, you rely upon the muscles in your back, shoulders and biceps.
 You’re also engaging your core muscles to help turn the body as you swing the bat.
 Because of this, your strength training should focus on compound movements such as: